jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

 long as the submission actually contains the correct password.

-Using the small wrapper program which handles things like base64 encoding, I was able to atleast produce a error-message :)
+Using the small wrapper program which handles things like base64 encoding, I was able to at least produce a error-message :)

 ~~~
 $ python2 -c "print 'A'*2048" | ./level04_exploit $PASSWORD | nc 192.168.14.33 20004